Weaving with Wire 1

 Length: 4 Sessions

 Explore the wonderful world of weaving wire!
-Wire is such a fascinating, flexible medium that naturally lends itself to weaving and textile techniques.
-One of the advantages is that it is a low-tech process, that does not require a lot of fancy tools so you can take it on the road or work from the comfort of your living room!
+Wire is a fascinating, flexible medium that naturally lends itself to weaving and other textile techniques.
+One of the advantages is that it is a low-tech process that does not require a lot of tools so it can be taken on the road or done in the comfort of a living room!

 This course is open to all levels.
-Students can choose to pursue samples of each technique or do one or two projects incorporating any number of weaves.
+Students can choose to pursue samples of each technique or do one or two projects incorporating any number of weaves such as jewelry, sculpture, baskets, or other decorative home accessories.

 This class is 4 sessions long.
 Each session is 3 hours.
-There will be no class on May 28.
-If a make-up class is necessary, it will be held on June 18.
+If a make-up class is necessary, it will be held on October 30.

 Materials & Tools